jcsec-security/solidity-security-course-resources/README.md

 # Mock audit exercise!

-I sometimes feel that the jump between being able to identify issues in small snippets of code and auditing a more complex codebase is problematic.
+We sometimes feel that the jump between being able to identify issues in small snippets of code and auditing a more complex codebase is problematic.
 There are a loooot of small CTF-like exercises, some easy some really difficult, but feel like there is a lack of a "mock audit contract" for people to practice their skills in a closer to real-life project.

-So I decided to create the Faillapop protocol!
+So we decided to create the Faillapop protocol!

 ## The Faillapop protocol 🛍️